Run Linux on Windows 10 with VirtualBox

 VirtualBox provides useful host to guest OS integrations such as a bidirectional clipboard, shared folders and dynamic window resizing.

-Click Run on the box that pops up (or double click the CD icon that appears on the desktop) and enter your password.
+Click Run on the box that pops up or double click the CD icon that appears on the desktop.
+Enter a password if required.
 A terminal should display, which will log the installation progress.

-Once done, restart again.
+Once installed, shut down the virtual machine.
 VirtualBox will keep this drive inserted so if you wish to remove it you can do so by opening the settings of the virtual machine, going to Storage, selecting the VBoxGuestAdditions.iso item and selecting Remove Disk from Virtual Drive on the dropdown that displays when clicking the blue CD icon.

-With it installed, it's a good idea to enable the bidirectional clipboard.
-This is found in the settings, under General in the Advanced tab.
+A useful feature to enable is the bidirectional clipboard.
+This is found in the virtual machine's settings, under General in the Advanced tab.
 Set Shared Clipboard to Bidrectional.
-Now both the host OS (Windows 10) and guest OS (Linux Mint) can access the same clipboard.
+Now both the host OS (e.g. Windows 10) and guest OS (e.g. Linux Mint) will read and write to the same clipboard.

 Add folder sharing between the host and guest OS

-It is useful to have a point where both the host and guest OS file systems are connected, as this makes moving documents back and forth possible.
+Having a point where both the host and guest OS files systems are connected makes moving documents between the two easier.

-With the virtual machine running, open the settings for the virtual machine and, under Shared Folders, click the Add shared folder icon.
+With the virtual machine running, open the settings for the virtual machine in VirtualBox and, under Shared Folders, click the Add shared folder icon.
 Use the following settings in the dialog box that appears:

 - Folder Path: use the folder path for the folder to share between the host and guest;